 Learning to read begins with a systematic approach to the teaching of phonics, which continues through Reception and Year 1 where pupils have a daily 20 minute phonics session (taught using the ‘Letters & Sounds’ scheme).
 We hold an annual introductory evening for Reception parents, together with a range of phonics workshops, to illustrate first-hand how children are taught to read and write in the early years of school.

-Reading is set as regular homework, and Reading Records are used to enable parents and teachers to record progress made, thus facilitating the transfer of information between home and school.
-There is an range of extensive Storysacks in the school library for school and home use during the Early Years.
+Reading is set as regular homework, and Electronic Reading Records are used to enable parents and teachers to record progress made, thus facilitating the transfer of information between home and school.
+There is a range of extensive Storysacks in the school library for school and home use during the Early Years.
 Book Buddies (parents, students and volunteers from other professions) support school by giving children extra practice at becoming proficient readers.

 World Book Day and National Poetry Day are also celebrated using a range of enrichment activities that aspire to promote a lifelong love of reading.
 The school has the luxury of an extremely well-resourced library which is timetabled for class use, used by individuals and groups in lessons time, accessed by pupils over lunchtime, and open to pupils and parents after school.

 We've compiled a list of websites that may be of help to you and your child at home.
-Click here for more information.